Rubisks/cit-352-final/README.md

         })

-# (3)Set programs to start on machine boot
+# (3) Set programs to start on machine boot

 ## Set postgresql to start upon boot as this will be needed to run the website
         sudo systemctl enable postgresql

-## create a crontab that runs on startup that will start your webserver
+## Create a crontab that runs on startup that will start your webserver
         crontab -e

-## enter the following into the crontab editior
+## Enter the following into the crontab editior
         @reboot pulseaudio -k && pulseaudio
         @reboot redshift -c ~/.config/redshift/config.conf
         @reboot npm /home/tucker/tucker/index.js